[Start investing] 5 Tips to Handle Market Volatility

 Chart 1: Returns from $10,000 invested in global stocks over the last 2 decades

-Chart 2: Returns of different assets over various time periods since 1999
+Chart 2: Range of returns over different time frames since 1999

 By combining assets with different characteristics, the risks and performance of different investments are combined, thus lowering overall portfolio risk.
 That means, a lower return in one type of asset may be compensated by a gain in another.